What recreational soccer programs are available and how do I know which is a fit for my child?

 Can I perform any volunteer duties for my child’s team?

 We need volunteer coaches every season.
 A coach doesn’t need to have soccer experience, just a commitment to the team and to making the soccer journey fun and engaging for every player.
 In addition, at the first practice, the coach will request volunteers for various team duties.
-The primary volunteer needs are: Assistant Coach, Team Parent/Manager, Certified Game Coordinator (U5-U8), Certified Linesman (U9 and up), Snack coordinator, etc. The more that volunteers are able to handle these duties, the more time the coach has to coach!
+The primary volunteer needs are: Assistant Coach, Team Parent/Manager, Game Facilitator or Linesman (U7 and up), Snack coordinator, etc. The more that volunteers are able to handle these duties, the more time the coach has to coach!

 How do volunteer coaches know what to teach their team?